 So far, we’ve only talked about features that are built into Vim or that can be configured on a vanilla installation.
 However, there are many useful plugins which can make navigating Vim even more efficient.
 It is important to carefully pick them, though, as any plugin can make Vim slower and/or less stable.

 One of the most useful plugins is fzf which is a great one to have in general.
 It offers many helpful commands like

 :BLines for searching the current buffer with intelligent fuzzy matching or

-:Rg for even searching the whole project for specific patterns which, in contrast to the other methods we’ve looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but also between different locations within them.
-I highly recommend to check it out and add the following lines to your configuration file:
+:Rg for even searching the whole project for specific patterns which, in contrast to the other methods we’ve looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but, also between different locations within them.
+I highly recommend checking it out and add the following lines to your configuration file:

 The first line lets you open files in the current project by pressing

 ctrl+p and then typing with fuzzy matching.
-The second line allows to search the whole project with fuzzy matching by pressing
+The second line allows searching the entire project with fuzzy matching by pressing

 \ (in contrast to